tomjaguarpaw/tilapia/Windows10.md

 All credit for the information here goes to [lambdaheart](https://github.com/lambdaheart) for [the excellent guide](https://github.com/lambdaheart/Haskell-Guide/blob/master/DevelopmentEnvironment.md), of which this is just a condensed and more bare-bones version.
+If you're a power user, I'd encourage you to check out that guide; you may benefit from some of the additional steps covered.

 Written by Will Gould.